RAM-Engineering/ccf-documentation/Fabrication Notes/Photoresist.md

-Photoresist is a light sensitive polymeric coating typically used in [[What is Lithography in Microfabrication?|lithography]] to transfer a pattern into a substrate.
+Photoresist is a light sensitive polymeric coating typically used in [[Lithography|lithography]] to transfer a pattern into a substrate.

 ### Positive Resist vs Negative Resist